lgoldstein/mina-sshd/README.md

 ### Welcome banner content customization

-> The welcome banner contents are controlled by the "welcome-banner" configuration key (see `ServerAuthenticationManager.WELCOME_BANNER` definition).
-There are several possible values for this key:
+The welcome banner contents are controlled by the `ServerAuthenticationManager.WELCOME_BANNER` - there are several possible values for this key:

 * A simple string - in which case its contents are the welcome banner.

-* A file [URI](https://docs.oracle.com/javase/8/docs/api/java/net/URI.html) - or a string starting with "file:/" + the file path - see below.
+* A file [URI](https://docs.oracle.com/javase/8/docs/api/java/net/URI.html) - or a string starting with `"file:/"` followed by the file path - see below.

-* A [File](https://docs.oracle.com/javase/8/docs/api/java/io/File.html) or a [Path](https://docs.oracle.com/javase/8/docs/api/java/nio/file/Path.html).
-In this case, the file's contents are __re-loaded__ every time it is required and sent as the banner contents.
+* A [File](https://docs.oracle.com/javase/8/docs/api/java/io/File.html) or a [Path](https://docs.oracle.com/javase/8/docs/api/java/nio/file/Path.html) - in this case, the file's contents are __re-loaded__ every time it is required and sent as the banner contents.

 * The special value `ServerAuthenticationManager.AUTO_WELCOME_BANNER_VALUE` which generates a combined "random art" of all the server's keys as described in `Perrig A.` and `Song D.`-s article [Hash Visualization: a New Technique to improve Real-World Security](http://sparrow.ece.cmu.edu/~adrian/projects/validation/validation.pdf) - _International Workshop on Cryptographic Techniques and E-Commerce (CrypTEC '99)_